Have you ever considered a job in business administration?

 If you’re a sports fan who would rather work behind the scenes than on the field to keep a team organized and well-managed, a career in athletic administration may work for you!

-BLS lists the median salary for financial managers as $121,750, while the job outlook is forecasted to the 19 percent from now until 2026.
+BLS lists the median salary for financial managers as $121,750, while the job outlook is forecasted to 19% from now until 2026.

 The business world is changing to include more contract and freelance work.
 If you are highly motivated and organized with a strong sense of discipline and the ability to self-manage, you may opt for a career as a freelance administrator.